-And by all the strong hand and awesome power that Moshe performed before the eyes of all Yisrael.
+And by all the strong hand and by all the awesome power that Moshe performed before the eyes of all Yisrael.
 (34:12)

 Rashi explains that the "strong hand" is a reference to Moshe Rabbeinu accepting the Luchos from Hashem in his hands.
 Although the Luchos were of extraordinary weight, Moshe was able to carry them.
-"Before the eyes of all Yisrael" refers to Moshe's decision to break the Luchos in the presence of the entire nation.
-Hashem ratified his action, as Chazal say, Ye'yasher kochacha sheh'sheebarta', Hashem thanked him for breaking the Luchos.
+"Before the eyes of all Yisrael" refers to Moshe's decision to break the Luchos in the presence of the entire nation, when he was confronted with the sin of the Golden Calf.
+Hashem ratified his action, as Chazal say, Yeyasher kochacha sheh'sheebarta, Hashem "thanked" him for breaking the Luchos.
 We wonder if it had really been necessary for Moshe to break the Luchos.
-Why not simply put them away until such time that the people performed teshuvah, repented, and would be worthy of receiving them?
+Why did he not simply put them away until such time that the people performed teshuvah, repent, and once again would be worthy of receiving them?
 Furthermore, how was Moshe able to break them?
 It is not as if they were constructed of ordinary material.
 The Luchos were Hashem's handiwork and, as such, should have been unbreakable by man.
 Last, while we can understand why Hashem did not take issue with Moshe's action, why did He affirm it?
 Moshe apparently felt that the people were not worthy of the Luchos.
-Thus, it would be inappropriate to give it to them until they had undergone a complete transformation.
+Thus, it would be inappropriate to give them to Klal Yisrael until they had undergone a complete transformation.
 Why, then, was Hashem pleased with Moshe's decision?
 It seems that Moshe sought to impart to Klal Yisrael an important lesson, one with which Hashem concurred.

 An old adage, attributed to the Kotzker Rebbe, zl, asserts, "There is nothing so whole as a broken heart."
-Life is filled with different situations, moments of joy and happiness; confidence; a sense of excitement; love and healing.
-There are also moments in life that appear to be shattered, occasions when the rose garden we thought we had seems to be more like a thorn bush.
+Life is filled with different situations, moments containing joy and happiness; confidence; a sense of excitement; love and healing.
+There are also moments in life that appear to be shattered, occasions when the rose garden we thought we had seems to be more like a thornbush.
 We are confronted with emotional and physical pain, trauma, financial challenges, and a gamut of issues involving our children.
 We live through the sunshine and the rain, the whole and the fragmented stages of life.
 They all meld together into the great experience called "life."

-We have no idea why we must endure the shattered moments of life.
+We have no idea why we must endure the broken moments of life.
 Hashem, however, considers them to be an essential part of our existence.
 Chazal teach us that the Shivrei Luchos, broken fragments of the Luchos, were kept in the Aron HaKodesh right next to the whole Luchos.
 This conveys a powerful message: The broken moments of life are just as significant for our growth as the whole moments.
 Hashem's Presence abides not only in the complete Luchos, but in the shattered ones, as well.
 This is why Hashem thanked Moshe for his initiative in breaking the Luchos.
 Concealing them would not communicate the message of hope to which the broken Luchos allude.
 A Jew must never give up.
 Even in adversity, Hashem is ever present.
 This lesson was Moshe's everlasting and greatest achievement.
 Many of us, at one time or another, go through trials and tribulations that briefly shatter our lives.
 The broken Luchos convey the lesson of hope - our leader's enduring legacy to his nation.